MarkEdmondson1234/markedmondson.me-hugo/content/post/2021-11-19-sending-ga4-events-pubsub/index.md

 ```
 *R code running in a Cloud Build step to query BigQuery for the client_id data and save to a CSV*

-You could replace this with `gcloud` or `python` or any code you like to query BigQuery, I just have this all handy from other work so its a quick start up time to reuse it.
+You could replace this with `gcloud` or Python or any code you like to query BigQuery, I just have this all handy from other work so its a quick start up time to reuse it.

 #### Sending the email